SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 Can a NY ACD impact my immigration status?

 Since an ACD is not a conviction, or an admission of guilt, it is generally safe for immigration purposes.
-However, accepting an ACD and waiting for the adjournment period to finish will look like an open criminal matter for the purposes of immigration.
+However, accepting an ACD and waiting for the adjournment period to finish will look like an open criminal case matter for the purposes of immigration.
 Additionally, the arrest alone may result in an inquiry from immigration if you are not a United States citizen.
-For further immigration guidance, you may want to contact a top rated New York immigration attorney.

 Will a NY ACD show up on my criminal background check?